kaist-avelab/K-Lane/readme.md

 * [2022-04-18] v1.0.0 is released along with the K-Lane Dataset.
 Please check [Getting Started](./docs/KLane.md#Workspace-Arrangement) for the download instruction.

 ## License
-`K-Lane` is released under the MIT License
+`K-Lane` is released under the Apache-2.0 license.

 ## Acknowledgement
 The K-lane benchmark is contributed by `Dong-Hee Paek` and `Kevin Tirta Wijaya`, advised by `Seung-Hyun Kong`.